 There is a huge wildlife crisis in East Sussex right now.
-With Rogers Wildlife Rescue closed, Bird Aid not taking in gulls chicks as normal, this mixed with Avian Flu and the mystery around what is killing gulls along the East Sussex coast, our local wildlife is in serious trouble.
+With Rogers Wildlife Rescue closed, Bird Aid and RSPCA temporarily closed and others either not open or running a reduced service, this mixed with Avian Flu killing gulls along the East Sussex coast, our local wildlife is in serious trouble.

 We fear that thousands of casualties are at risk of just being euthanised at local vets practices if East Sussex WRAS can't obtain more funding to expand, buy property and increase capacity.
 The pressure on East Sussex WRAS' staff and volunteers, to deliver our core purpose, has never been higher.
 Many are working long into the night to do everything they can to help.
 We are trying our best to compensate for the loss of facilities in the county as much as we can, but it all comes at a cost which is already eating into our funds.

 Our staff and volunteers have been in tears several times after being spoken to so badly by callers who take out their frustration on us.
 We are just as frustrated we hate the fact we can't do more, but without purchasing our own land and buildings it going to be impossible.
 We are doing all we can.
 We really don't want to let our wildlife down and really need your help and support.
 This is a devastating wildlife crisis and it is happening right now.

 We are one of the South Easts biggest and most well established wildlife rescue organisations and help around 5000 wildlife casualties every year.
 WRAS has seen a unprecedented increase in calls over the last couple of months due to other rescue centres closing, some reducing their service and other neighbouring organisations becoming overwhelmed with their workload.